noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 Let's summarize with some best practices.

 **DO** Use arrow functions by default!
-It makes it clear that the Mocha contexts shouldn't be use in your project (most of the time, at least)!
+It makes it clear that the Mocha contexts shouldn't be used in your project (most of the time, at least)!

 **DO** Check if YAGNI before anything, every time!